kiarafrobles/www.retroreport.org/_videos/swat-mission-creep.md

 ---
-title: "SWAT: Mission Creep"
+title: 'SWAT: Mission Creep'
+date: '2015-08-05 11:00:00'
+categories: []
 published: true
-date: 2015-08-05T11:00:00.000Z
 staff_members:
 - bonnie-bertram
 - olivia-katrandjian
 topic: crime
-description: "SWAT teams were created in the 1960’s to combat violent events.
+description: SWAT teams were created in the 1960’s to combat violent events.
 Since then, the specialized teams have morphed into a force increasingly used in routine policing, most often to serve drug warrants,sometimes with disastrous results.
-Which raises the question -- are we too militarized?"
+Which raises the question -- are we too militarized?
-tweet: "SWAT teams were created in the 60s, but today many people wonder if they've gone too far."
+tweet: SWAT teams were created in the 60s, but today many people wonder if they've gone too far.
-featured_image_path: /uploads/1422559014531_488332378_1280.jpg
+featured_image_path: "/uploads/1422559014531_488332378_1280.jpg"
 appearance: light-text
 source_video:
   video_id: VQnotkLJKG8